internet-equity/internet-equity.github.io/feedback/submitting-feedback.md

 There are different ways to submit your feedback:

 1. **Email:** Send an email to [broadband-equity@lists.uchicago.edu](mailto:broadband-equity@lists.uchicago.edu) with your comments, suggestions or complaints.
-2. **Online Form:** Fill out our online feedback form below.
+2. **Online Form:** Fill out our online feedback form [below](#feedback-form).
 3. **GitHub:** Reach out to us via GitHub repositories.
-You can submit feedback on Netrics datasets on our [Netrics Data repository](https://github.com/internet-equity/netrics-data/issues/new/choose) and feedback on Netrics software to our [Netrics repository](https://github.com/internet-equity/netrics/issues/new/choose).
+You can submit bug reports, request new features, and give us general feedback the data and the software.
+For feedback on Netrics datasets, go to our [Netrics Data repository](https://github.com/internet-equity/netrics-data/issues/new/choose); for feedback on Netrics software, go to our [Netrics repository](https://github.com/internet-equity/netrics/issues/new/choose).

 ## What Kind of Feedback Should You Submit?